baggage/app/README.md

 __GET /rotate/{id}__

 Used to change the tokens.
 The ID remains the same and both tokens get rotated.
 An email is sent with the new tokens.
-It can also be used to change the expiry period.

     curl -is 'https://api.baggage.io/rotate/{id}?token={token}'